 6.5.1.10.
 Confined Spaces

-A description of and reference to the confined space program should be provided.
-[Refer to the requirements and associated guidance under Part 25 of the OHS Regulations]
+For a marine installation or structure, a description of and reference to the confined space program should be provided.
+[Refer to the requirements and associated guidance under Part 25 of the OHS Regulations.]

 6.5.1.11.
 Work Permit